-Experience the best of both worlds in the penultimate race of the TSSL in the Kogelberg Biosphere Reserve surrounding Kleinmond.
+Experience the best of both worlds on one of the most spectacular races in the TSSL, the Kogelberg Biosphere Reserve surrounding Kleinmond.

 This is as diverse a route as you can get with coastal pathways, forests and mountain trails complete with spectacular ocean views.